 A mid-rise apartment building is typically a building that is more than four (4) floors but less than twelve (12) floors.

 If the building has more than 12 floors, it is typically considered a high-rise.
 If it is lower than four floors, it is considered a low-rise or garden-style apartment.

 Where to Find Mid-Rise Apartments

-Mid-rise apartments can be found in literally every major city in the U.S. They are often close to downtown urban city centers, and particularly popular in the more densely populated suburbs that have an urban feel where land costs are high, density is permitted, but no skyscrapers or high rises are allowed.
+Mid-rise apartments can be found in virtually every major city in the U.S. They are often close to downtown urban city centers, and particularly popular in the more densely populated suburbs that have an urban feel where land costs are high, density is permitted, but no skyscrapers or high rises are allowed.

 Since there are more than four floors in a mid-rise apartment building, you will almost always find an elevator for added convenience.
-While not all, many mid-rise apartments contains balconies on each apartment, and some are mixed-use with retail shops located below them.
+While not all, many mid-rise apartments contain balconies on each apartment, and some are mixed-use with retail shops below.